Robust Equilibria in General Competing Mechanism Games: General Competing Mechanisms

-Competing mechanisms brings an extreme form of multidimensionality.
-Not only may each principal $j$'s action $a_{j}$ be multidimensional, the number of principals adds multidimensionality to the profile of actions $ a=(a_{1},\ldots ,a_{J})$.
-We assume that each agent's payoff function is separable with respect to principals' actions.
-For all $a\in A$ and all $ x\in X,$ agent $i$'s payoff takes the form of
+Each players's preference relation satisfies the von Neumann-Morgenstern expected utility property.
+Unless otherwise specified, I assume that each agent's utility function is \emph{additively separable} with respect to principals' actions.
+That is, for all $a\in A$ and all $x\in X,$ agent $i$'s utility takes the form of